 Ultima VIII: Pagan Soundtrack, Nenad Vugrinec, 1994

 In case the cover art – with its flame-engulfed pentagram – didn’t make it clear enough, Ultima VIII: Pagan was a far darker game than any of its predecessors.
 From Ultima IV: Quest of the Avatar onward, series creator Richard Garriott had turned the Ultima games into explorations of morality.
-These pioneering titles didn’t reward gamers for the usual monster killing and treasure hunting that governs RPGs – instead Garriott asked players to act virtuously while pondering ethical dilemmas that had no easy answer.
-Pagan followed the same design philosophy, but added a grim twist.
-The game’s antagonist – the Guardian – transports the Avatar to his own realm Pagan – a blasted wasteland that is beyond redemption and hope.
+These pioneering titles didn’t reward gamers for the usual monster killing and treasure hunting that governs RPGs.
+Instead, Garriott asked players to act virtuously while pondering ethical dilemmas that had no easy answer.
+Pagan followed the same design philosophy but added a grim twist.
+The game’s antagonist – the Guardian – transports the Avatar to his own realm Pagan – a blasted wasteland beyond redemption and hope.

 What’s worse, winning the game – as in defeating all enemies – will inevitably bring suffering to the people of Pagan.
 As Garriott put it: “The challenge was that you had to stay true to your core personal beliefs without totally ransacking the place to achieve your ends and work with the system that was there.”
 Garriott combined this change of tone with a gameplay style previously unseen in an Ultima game.
 Pagan was an isometric hack-and-slash, not far removed from Diablo, released two years later.
 Unfortunately, all of these grand ambitions were foiled by publisher Electronic Arts (once again) imposing a punishing project deadline on developer Origin.
 As a result, the version of Pagan that was released was effectively incomplete.
 Consequently, Pagan has always been one of the Ultima franchise’s black sheep, although it’s often admired for its daring reinvention of the Ultima universe.

 Scoring duties for Pagan went to ORIGIN composer Nenad Vugrinec.
-Since contributing to the music for Wing Commander II: Vengeance of the Kilrathi in 1991, Vugrinec had worked on a number of ORIGIN titles in various roles, including Ultima VI: The False Prophet and Ultima VII: The Black Gate.
-His most significant assignment prior to Pagan had been the flight music for Strike Commander.
+Since contributing to the music for Wing Commander II: Vengeance of the Kilrathi in 1991, Vugrinec had worked on several ORIGIN titles in various roles, including Ultima VI: The False Prophet and Ultima VII: The Black Gate.
+His most significant assignment before Pagan had been the flight music for Strike Commander.
 It’s worth noting that by 1994, the Ultima franchise – despite its immense historical significance and quality – hadn’t produced much great music (series spin-off Ultima: Worlds of Adventure 2 – Martian Dreams being the exception).
-The Black Gate had featured a far more substantial soundtrack than previous Ultima PC titles, but still ended up pleasant rather than truly impressive.
+The Black Gate had featured a far more substantial soundtrack than previous Ultima PC titles but still ended up pleasant rather than truly impressive.

 And that he achieves beautifully throughout much of the Ultima VIII: Pagan soundtrack.
 Vugrinec writes an admirable amount of melodic material that differs sufficiently from track to track, while keeping the score’s mood consistently anguished.
 “The Docks” and “Reef” carefully balance dread with melodies that drip with sombre melodrama.
 Vugrinec’s bass-heavy orchestrations do their bit to pull the music deeper into the pits of despair.
 “Cemetary” and “Catacombs” make subtle changes to the formula.
 “Cemetary”’’s twisted ecclesiastical quality, brought about by a focus on choral voices, is most appropriate, while “Catacombs” uses a starker instrument palette to amplify the music’s natural creepiness.
 Other compositions lighten the mood without sacrificing the soundtrack’s persistent pessimism.
 There are the empowering double bass rhythms and heraldic brass calls of “Shrine of the Ancient Ones” and the surprisingly well-developed, busy piano material on “Ethereal Plane” that creatively and effortlessly communicates the new location.